Working with Docker Registries

 - pip install .

-Codefresh will also automatically pull for you any images mentioned in Dockerfiles (i.e. the FROM
+Codefresh also automatically pull for you any images mentioned in Dockerfiles (i.e. the FROM directive) as well as service containers.

 Pulling private images

-For example, in the case of ACR:
+For example, in the case of ACR (Azure Container Registry):

 registry-name.azurecr.io/my-docker-repo/my-image-name:tag

-The exact format of the full image name will depend on the type of registry you use.
-Codefresh will use the domain prefix of each image to understand which integration it will use.
-It will then take care of all docker login
+The exact format of the image name depends on the type of registry you use.
+Codefresh uses the domain prefix of each image to understand which integration to use, and then takes care of all docker login and docker pull commands on its own behind the scenes.

 codefresh.yml